timcreatedit/scribble/README.md

 * Variable line width
 * Image Export
 * Pen and touch pressure support
-* Line simplification for smaller sketches
+* Line simplification for making sketch files smaller
 * Choose which pointers can draw (touch, pen, mouse, etc.)
 * Lines get slimmer when the pen is moved more quickly
 * Line eraser support